AlejandroDiegoo/appest-reject/README.md

 ### Ready to compile

+First you have to create your cordova project and paste all appest-reject content into ***www*** folder.

 If you are going to compile the application with cordova it's necessary to add the following plugin:

 ```